Atatürk Airport: Atatürk Airport National Garden

 Turkey's government announced its plans to construct a giant park on the grounds of the former Istanbul Atatürk Airport (whose operations were transferred to the new Istanbul Airport) in 2019.
-The park is part of a larger urban transformation plan that seeks to correct some of the haphazard urban planning that characterised most major Turkish cities since the 1970s.
+The park, Atatürk Airport National Garden, is part of a larger urban transformation plan that seeks to correct some of the haphazard urban planning that characterised most major Turkish cities since the 1970s.
 Due to the little space available to construct or expand green spaces, new parks are often constructed on spots formerly occupied by factories or other major facilities.

-The Atatürk Airport National Garden will be constructed on and around one of the two runways of Atatürk Airport.
+The Atatürk Airport National Garden was to be constructed on and around one of the two runways of Atatürk Airport.
 These runways were already rendered unusable after they were chosen as the site for Istanbul's pandemic hospital in early 2020.
 More than 132,500 trees are to be planted in place of the asphalt runway and taxiways that will also help to keep the city cooler.
-The other runway is set to remain in use for select cargo and private jet flights, aviation fairs (such as Teknofest) and for use by the Turkish Air Force (which still maintains a small training base and the Istanbul Aviation Museum here).
+The other runway was set to remain in use for select cargo and private jet flights, aviation fairs (such as Teknofest) and for use by the Turkish Air Force (which still maintains a small training base and the Istanbul Aviation Museum here).

 The leader of the Republican People's Party (CHP) Kemal Kılıçdaroğlu called the proposed construction of the park "treason" and threatened to hold those responsible to account.

 Construction commenced in 2022.
 First areas of the park were opened to the public in 2023.
 In 2024, the Council of State cancelled the construction tender, following a lawsuit filed by Istanbul Metropolitan Municipality.
+The park officially opened to the public on 1 November 2025.